Using FMCSA Alcohol Testing in a New Mexico Trucking Accident Case

 Large commercial trucks like 18 wheelers, big rigs, semi tractor trailers, and other box trucks are dangerous enough by themselves.
 But when the truck driver uses alcohol before or during his or her shift, large trucks can now become a deadly instrument.
 This is particularly true on fast moving highways and interstates like I-40, I-25, and I-10 in New Mexico.
 This is why FMCSA regulations require post-accident alcohol testing in certain circumstances, including when there is a wrongful death or serious personal injuries that require immediate medical attention.

-Here at the Caruso Law Offices, P.C., our experienced New Mexico trucking accident lawyer knows how to use the findings of a mandatory post-accident FMCSA alcohol testing to help your personal injury action.
+Here at the NM Truck Accident Attorneys, our experienced New Mexico trucking accident lawyer knows how to use the findings of a mandatory post-accident FMCSA alcohol testing to help your personal injury action.
 If you have been seriously injured or a loved one wrongfully killed in an 18 wheeler wreck where the truck driver may have been under the influence of alcohol, please call us to learn what your rights are by dialing (505) 883-5000.

 Mandatory FMCSA Post-Accident Alcohol Testing